Parkash Singh Badal: Separatism

 He was a part of the Dharam-Yudh Morcha and was a close associate of Sant Jarnail Singh Bhindranwale, even attending his Dastarbandi ceremony.

 During the Dharam-Yudh Morcha he went undercover and reached the Indian Parliament and had burnt copies of Article 25B of the Indian Constitution over the demand for a separate identity for Sikhs.

+In protest of Operation Black Thunder which was approved by Chief Minister of Punjab Surjit Singh Barnala, 27 Shiromani Akali Dal MLAs led by Parkash Singh Badal and Captain Amarinder Singh split from the mainstream Shiromani Akali Dal and formed Akali Dal – Parkash Singh Badal Group in 1986.

 He was a part of the United Akali Dal, which supported Khalistan.
 He was contesting alongside politicians like Simranjit Singh Mann, Baba Joginder Singh Rode (father of Jarnail Singh Bhindranwale) and Captain Amarinder Singh.

 Badal had said that the militants of the Damdami Taksal and other terrorist outfits were "engaged in a struggle of the Panth".
 During the Khalistan Movement he had shifted to political protests and armed insurrection; he stated, "Barnala is a traitor.
 He is a tyrant worse than the Moghuls.
 Even Mrs Gandhi's despotic regime pales before his misdeeds.
 At the behest of the Centre, he is finishing the Sikh youth and attacking the Sikh holy shrines.
 Neither God nor Sikhs shall pardon him.
 The Delhi Darbar is out to finish the Sikhs.
 We must fight back.
 I shall go to each Sikh youth's house killed by the security forces, visit Sikhs detained in jails.
 We shall do everything possible to stop the massacre of Sikh youth."

 He had protection from the Khalistan Commando Force in 1992 as various militants saw him as an ally; he used to go to various Bhog ceremonies of militants as well.

 On the militants' orders he had boycotted the 1992 Punjab elections, no one from his party had contested and the only ones participating were the Indian National Congress, Shiromani Akali Dal (Kabul) and Bhartiya Janata Party, and even those only in Hindu rural or Urban areas, as the candidates feared the militant's gun.
 Only 25 percent of the population voted due to the boycott and insurgency.

 In 1993 Badal had signed the memorandum submitted to the United Nations, demanding Khalistan, which also carried Tohra’s signature.
 The memorandum stated, "Like all free people of the world, the Sikh nation, in accordance with the UN declaration on granting of independence to colonial countries and peoples, seeks an independent and sovereign state to break the shackles of apartheid, slavery, colonialism and a retrograde political system and structure.”

 He publicly shed his separatist ideologue in 1998.